-Table 6.1: Joint t Site Assessment Criteria Joint Decision- aiding questions / Site Appraisal Criteria Site Scoring From South Cambridgeshire SA Site Scoring From Cambridge SA Joint Decision-aiding questions / Site Appraisal Criteria improvement in highway capacity or improve highway access Non Car Facilities Will it make the transport network safer for all users, both motorised and non-motorised? = Would result in major negative impact to public transport, walking or cycling facilities - = Would result in minor negative impact to public transport, walking or cycling facilities 0 = No impact + = Would result in minor improvement to public transport, walking or cycling facilities +++ = Would result in significant improvement to public transport, walking or cycling facilities N/A Will it make the transport network safer for all users, both motorised and non-motorised?
+Table 6.1: Join Table 6.1: Joint Site Assessment Criteria Joint Decision- aiding questions / Site Appraisal Criteria Site Scoring From South Cambridgeshire SA Site Scoring From Cambridge SA Joint Decision-aiding questions / Site Appraisal Criteria + = No capacity constraints identified that cannot be addressed, would result in minor improvement in highway capacity or improve highway access +++ = No capacity constraints identified that cannot be addressed, would result in significant improvement in highway capacity or improve highway access access.
+Negative effects capable of appropriate mitigation.
+GREEN = No capacity / access constraints identified that cannot be fully mitigated Non Car Facilities Will it make the transport network safer for all users, both motorised and non-motorised? = Would result in major negative impact to public transport, walking or cycling facilities - = Would result in minor negative impact to public transport, walking or cycling facilities 0 = No impact + = Would result in minor improvement to public transport, walking or cycling facilities +++ = Would result in significant improvement to public transport, walking or cycling facilities N/A Will it make the transport network safer for all users, both motorised and non-motorised?
 RED = Significant negative impact to public transport, walking or cycling facilities AMBER = No impacts / Minor impacts GREEN = Significant improvements to public transport, cycling, walking facilities